An analytic approach to the Riemann hypothesis: Introduction

 defined by Euler in the region of the complex plane

 where it is absolutely convergent\footnote{This region is an IP-set since if $s_1,s_2\in{\mathbb A}$ then $s_1+s_2\in {\mathbb A}$.
-This observation will be very important in the next sections, where we will prove a new functional equation for $\zeta(s_{1}+s_{2})$.}.
+This observation will be very important in the next sections, where we will prove a fundamental identity for $\zeta(s_{1}+s_{2})$.}.
 Euler proved that in the region ${\mathbb A}$ the $\zeta$-function admits a product representation

 where ${\mathbb P}$ is the set of prime numbers\footnote{For a rigorous proof of this relation, see for example the book by Schwartz \cite{rif1}.}.
 By virtue of the previous relation Euler was able to prove that in the region ${\mathbb A}$ the $\zeta$-function has neither zeros nor poles.
 Riemann was inspired by this observation to write his masterpiece article\footnote{Riemann, On the number of primes less than a given quantity \cite{rif2}.} in which he looked for an analytical expression for the step-function $\pi\left(x\right)$ which counts the number of primes less than a given number $x\in {\mathbb R}^{+}$.
 During his investigation, he discovered three very important properties of the $\zeta$-function, probably noted but not proved before by Euler.
 The first was that the $\zeta$-function can be analytically extended to the whole complex plane by virtue of the integral representation